irsbugs/cmrt/Custom Fields.md

 * Individual: *Employee of* and Organisation: *Employer of*.
 * Individual: *Volunteer for* and Organisation: *Volunteer is*.

 When importing a csv *Individual* contact, then either the *Employee of* or *Volunteer for* field can be set.
-Include in the fields being imported ensure there is an *Organisation Name* column.
+Ensure in the fields being imported there is an *Organisation Name* column.
 During importing, from the drop-down menu next to *Organisation Name*, select either  *Employee of* or *Volunteer for*.
-It then opens an adjacent drop-down menu in which *Organisation* is then selected.
+It then opens an adjacent drop-down menu in which *Organisation* is then selected. in the case where there are both volunteers and employees, then this requires that two separate csv files be imported.
+One for importing *Volunteer for* and one for importing *Employee of*.

 If the Organisation does not already exist as an *Organisation* contact, then it will be created, with minimal details, as part of the importing of the *Individual* contact.
 The *Organisation* and *Individual* contacts contain a *Relationship* tab.
 From the *Relatonship* tab you observe who are the volumteers and employees, etc.